 Coffee and toasties are Make My Day’s specialty, so you can bet they do both of them to perfection.
 Pouring Coffee Supreme brews, their lattes and flat whites are best paired with a cheesy toastie.
 The daily menu isn’t set in stone, but if there’s a kimchi toastie on the list when you visit, make sure you order up that one.
 It even comes served up with a side of dipping sauce—comfort food at it’s finest.

 Coffee Head Co

 Coffee Head Co does more than just a good cup of jo, it also does uber cheesy toasties to save you from mid-morning hanger.
-Wrap your hands around a Cheese Louise, stuffed with raclette, provolone, vintage cheddar (that’s right, three kinds of cheese) and caramelised onion shiraz jam, or just a classic ham and cheese with taleggio cheese to class it up.
+Wrap your hands around a Cheese Louise, stuffed with raclette, provolone, vintage cheddar (that’s right, three kinds of cheese) and caramelised onion shiraz jam, or The Cuban, with ham, smoked pork, pickles, gruyere cheese and dijonnaise.
 Either way, you can’t go wrong.

 Fitz & Potts

 If a character-filled rooftop bar complete with 70s-chic décor, astroturf, and a village vibe doesn’t scream “load me up with carby goodness!” then we don’t know what does.
 The jaffles at Fitz & Potts are all vegan, but that doesn’t make them any less cheesy, just more enjoyable for our dairy-intolerant friends.
 Check their daily specials board for fillings.
 Best enjoyed with a craft beer.